World Golf Tour: Future courses

-In line with its USGA tie-in, WGT Media has published a preview of the new courses that will be launched on the site in conjunction with the upcoming locations for the U.S. Open: Winged Foot (2020).
+In line with its USGA tie-in, World Golf Tour has published a preview of the new courses that will be launched on the site in conjunction with the upcoming locations for the U.S. Open: Winged Foot (2020).

-In WGT's tie-in with The R&A for The Open Championship, it may release further courses in the rota in future years, but so far no long-range commitment between WGT Media and The R&A has been announced.
+In WGT's tie-in with The R&A for The Open Championship, it may release further courses in the rota in future years, but so far no long-range commitment between World Golf Tour and The R&A has been announced.

-Criticism and cheating
+Criticism and Cheating

-There has always been criticism from some of WGT's playerbase, a portion of which is aimed at WGT Media's business model and the 'jumpy meter'.
-The meter, a moving bar used to give the desired direction to the shot, is often disturbingly 'jumpy' (as non-fluid) and results in a considerable disruption of the gaming experience.
-Some players speculate that it is left unpatched by WGT to further encourage microtransactions for better equipment; which, while alleviating some of the game's difficulty, can cost up to US$55.00 for a single club, up to US$48.95 for a set of irons, or the equivalent amount for a full-price title of up to US$99.95 for an entire set of clubs.
-Prices for a sleeve of 3 golf balls range from the free WGT balls, the so-called stones or rocks, all the way up to US$16.75 for the most expensive sleeve of 3 balls, which can easily exceed the costs of real golf balls or become just as expensive for players who do not play the game modes in which they can earn the required currencies (status: July 2024).
+There has always been criticism from some of WGT's player base, a portion of which is aimed at World Golf Tour's business model and the 'jumpy meter'.
+The meter, a moving bar used to give the desired direction to the shot, is often 'jumpy' (as non-fluid) and results in a disruption of the gaming experience.
+WGT features microtransactions for better equipment, which, while alleviating some of the game's difficulty, can cost up to US$55.00 for a single club, up to US$48.95 for a set of irons, or the equivalent amount for a full-price title of up to US$99.95 for an entire set of clubs.
+Prices for a sleeve of 3 golf balls range from the free WGT balls, all the way up to US$16.75 for the most expensive sleeve of 3 balls, which can easily exceed the cost of real golf balls or become just as expensive for players who do not play the game modes in which they can earn the required currencies (status: July 2024).
 However, no real money is needed to play the game, as everything required can be earned in-game in a variety of ways, including the most expensive club of all, a putter, which is "available as a Country Club Reward to a player on the winning club in a Country Club Event", but is also purchasable for US$4,000, making the game in parts as elite as real golf has the reputation to be for players willing to spend the money required to upgrade their equipment, which sooner or later players may feel compelled to do as they progress through the tiers in order to become or remain competitive.